cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

 {: .notice }

 ### A Primer on *Death's Door*
-When also considering the developers' previous game, [*Titan Souls*](https://en.wikipedia.org/wiki/Titan_Souls), it's clear the designers are heavily inspired by *Souls*-like games, looking to put a new spin on the genre.
+When also considering the developers' previous work, [*Titan Souls*](https://en.wikipedia.org/wiki/Titan_Souls), it's clear the designers are heavily inspired by *Souls*-like games, looking to put a new spin on the genre.